 Want to learn about the unique neighborhoods of New York through the eyes of a local?
 Meet up with a Big Apple Greeter for a tour of the East Village, the Upper West Side, and more.
 All tours are free, but schedule early as these free tours are very popular.

-These are some of the best free things to do in New York City.
+These are only some of the best free things to do in New York City.
+There are hundreds of free activities, events, and attractions located across all five boroughs.
 Have a freebie that I missed?
 Share it with me in the comments.

 Ashley is Reserve Direct’s travel expert, visiting New York City to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.